Support the Women and Families in Your Community.

-Up to 80% of women feel sad or anxious during the first weeks after childbirth or adoption of a baby- it’s often called the “baby blues”.
-If these symptoms continue beyond the first few weeks postpartum, or become worse, a woman may be experiencing a postpartum mood disorder.
-Postpartum mood disorders affect up to 20% of mothers.
+Up to 80% of women feel sad or anxious during the first weeks after childbirth of a baby- it’s often called the “baby blues”.
+If these symptoms continue or become worse, a woman may be experiencing depression.
+Depression and anxiety around the birth (or adoption) of a baby can affect up to 20% of mothers.

-Although all women are susceptible to developing a mood disorder following childbirth, women who have one or more of the following factors have a moderate to significant increased risk of experiencing postpartum depression or a mood disorder:
+Although all women are susceptible to developing a mood or anxiety disorder around the birth of a baby, women who have one or more of the following factors have a moderate to significant increased risk:

 • Depression or anxiety during pregnancy